saisai/golang-book/quickstart.rst

 Range gives index and the value.
 In the above example, the index is assigned to `i` and value to `v` variables.
 In fact, the value will be an `int32` type corresponding to the Unicode number.
-We used the built-in string funtion to convert the number to corresponding string value.
+We used the built-in string function to convert the number to corresponding string value.
 As you can see above, each iteration change the value of `i` & `v`.

 If you are not interested in the index but just the value of string, you can use blank identifier (variable).
-In Go, underscore is considerd as blank identifier which you need not to define and you can assign anything to it.
+In Go, underscore is considered as blank identifier which you need not to define and you can assign anything to it.
 See the example written below to print each characters ignoring the index.